 - Track all orders shipped to French consumers

-- Pay eco-contribution (base rate adjusted by eco-modulation)
+- Pay eco-contribution (per-unit fee plus weight fee, adjusted by eco-modulation)

 - Add Triman logo and Info-Tri sorting instructions to all packaging